luisguiserrano/Scy1505.github.io/_posts/2016-10-20-neural-nets.md

 # Section 1: Introduction

-The goal of neural nets is to train neurons, such that the network learn to perfoform complext operations.
+The goal of neural nets is to train neurons, such that the network learn to perform complex operations.
 In order to made this clear, we need to understand what a neuron is, what are the different models for a neuron, and how to train them.

 ## 1.1 Models for Neurons.

 In essence, neurons are objects that for an input $$(x_1,\ldots,x_n)$$ has an output $$y$$.
-A training set is a collection of inputs and corresponding outpuuts, a neuron is trained by the training set by finding the appropiate parameters that defined the neuron.
+A training set is a collection of inputs and corresponding outputs, a neuron is trained by the training set by finding the appropriate parameters that defined the neuron.
 There are several model for neurons.
 We study some of the basic ones next.

 <center><img src="{{ '/assets/img/neural_nets_1_files/image.png' | prepend: site.baseurl }}" alt=""> </center>